natesymer/FHSTwitterEngine/README.markdown

 - Fixed string comparisons
 - Fixed memory leaks
 - Fixed bugs
+- Compatibility with alternative versions of OAuthConsumer

 **Fixes for some common problems** (and best practices)

-- If you have any errors concerning multiple declarations for any class, check to make sure that any class is not importing another class which is importing the first class (AKA `#import` loop - A imports B which imports A which imports B...)
+- If you have any errors concerning multiple declarations for any class, check to make sure that any class is not importing another class which is importing the first class (aka `#import` loop - A imports B which imports A which imports B...)